-We are trialling a new approach to RE lesson sequencing this year across KS2.
 Following RE Network meetings across the MAT, where RE Leads get together to talk all things RE and share good practice and training, Penponds shared this approach and the rest of the MAT schools were inspired to trial it themselves too.

 The Four Step Sequence

 The key question for the enquiry is such that it demands an answer that weighs up ‘evidence’ and reaches a conclusion based on this.
 This necessitates children using their subject knowledge and applying it to the enquiry question, rather than this knowledge being an end in itself.
 We focus on critical thinking skills, on personal reflection into the child’s own thoughts and feelings, on growing subject knowledge and nurturing spiritual development.

 The human experience underpinning the key question is explored here within the children’s own experience, whether that includes religion or not e.g. a human experience underpinning the question.

 If they can relate to this human experience they will be better able to understand the world of religion into which the enquiry takes them.
 Their personal resonance with this underpinning human experience acts as the BRIDGE into the world of religion (which may be very much outside of their experience), the BRIDGE concept/experience does not have to include anything explicitly ‘religious’.

 2. Investigation - 3-4 lessons

 The teacher guides the children through the enquiry, children gaining subject knowledge carefully selected to assist their thinking about the key question.